-The staccato on Little Knight’s Horse, however, is more forceful and not as tender as it would on Mozart’s delicate Keyboard instruments; it requires a more abrupt sound and longs for today’s mighty-sounding, rigidly-manufactured piano:
+The staccato on Little Knight’s Horse, however, is more forceful and not as tender as it would have been on Mozart’s delicate Keyboard instruments; it requires a more abrupt sound and longs for today’s mighty-sounding, rigidly-manufactured piano:

 So, what is the true difference between the two in mathematical terms, I hear you ask.
 Well, If I was forced to answer this today, and only if my life was depending on it, I would just say that “staccatissimo is when you hold a note for equally or less than a quarter of its original value”.
-And, yes it would be simple to just say that it is a shorter staccato, but always bear in mind that it really depends on the context.
+And yes, it would just be simple to say that it is a shorter staccato, but always bear in mind that it really depends on the context.

 I hope this makes sense.
 If it doesn’t, well, it doesn’t matter.
 This is just an article, and you won’t learn the piano from reading it, anyway.
-So, of you go!
+So, off you go!
 Go and do some practising already.